Schmidt-DevOps/Seafile-PHP-SDK/README.md

 require 'vendor/autoload.php';
 ```

-You can then later update seafile-php-sdk using composer:
+You can then later update seafile-php-sdk using Composer:

  ```bash
 composer.phar update